The Clean Network: Core principles

 The proponents of the Clean Network state that Clean Network partnerships are grounded in democratic values that form the basis of trust: integrity, accountability, transparency, reciprocity, and respect for the rule of law, property, labor, sovereignty, human rights, and the planet.
 This creates a “high-integrity, level playing field for reliable collaboration with the understanding that there is no prosperity without liberty.”

 Human rights and clean labor practices

-A key tenet for the Clean Network’s Trust Principles is human rights.
-Huawei is allegedly the backbone of the CCP’s surveillance state and is accused of assisting human rights abuses against the people in the mass-detention of Uyghurs in Xinjiang re-education camps and employing forced Uyghur labor in its supply chain.
+A key tenet for the Clean Network's Trust Principles is human rights.
+Huawei is allegedly the backbone of the CCP's surveillance state and is accused of assisting human rights abuses against the people in the mass-detention of Uyghurs in the Xinjiang internment camps and employing forced Uyghur labor in its supply chain.

 Clean Network collaboration

 European Union

 On September 30, 2020, U.S. Under Secretary of State Keith Krach and EU Commissioner for Internal Market Thierry Breton met in Brussels to discuss cooperation in securing telecommunications infrastructure.
 They also sought ways to further advance U.S.-EU digital cooperation and secure technology supply chains.

 They stated that this is essential to protect peoples’ personal data, companies’ intellectual property, and national security.
 According to their discussions, both the Clean Network program and the 5G Toolbox share the same goal of developing, deploying, and commercializing 5G networks based on the principles of free competition, transparency, and the rule of law.
 Under Secretary Keith Krach and Commissioner Thierry Breton urged stakeholders to carefully weigh the long-term impact of allowing “high-risk suppliers” access – directly or indirectly – to their 5G networks when building their telecommunications infrastructure and services.